Do you have questions, remarks or suggestions for us? Please contact us via phone or email.

-The World Soundtrack Awards are organised by the music department of Film Fest Ghent and granted by the World Soundtrack Academy, a group of around 200 professionals from the film music industry (mainly composers, but also agents, publicists and directors) including John Williams, Alexandre Desplat, Hans Zimmer and Philip Glass.
+The World Soundtrack Awards are organised by the music department of Film Fest Gent and granted by the World Soundtrack Academy, a group of around 200 professionals from the film music industry (mainly composers, but also agents, publicists and directors) including John Williams, Alexandre Desplat, Hans Zimmer and Philip Glass.
 There are prizes in eight categories granted to film music composers and awarded during a ceremony: the World Soundtrack Awards Ceremony and Concert.

 How do I keep up to date on your activities?

 If you would like to be kept informed about our latest initiatives, announcements about nominees or awards or just want regular news updates, you can subscribe to our newsletter or follow our social media pages (Facebook, Twitter, Instagram, YouTube, Vimeo and Soundcloud) or just keep an eye on this website!

 Launched in 2001 by Film Fest Gent, the World Soundtrack Academy organises and oversees the educational, cultural and professional aspects of the art of film music, including the preservation of the history of the soundtrack and its worldwide promotion - the latter through the presentation of awards as well as through the development of several other promotional initiatives.

 The awards should only be seen as a start.
 The World Soundtrack Academy is in the process of developing new initiatives that fit in the academy's mission statement.
 The academy also actively contributes to the study of this artform by organising film music seminars and composer talks, workshops and masterclasses as well as through the future publication of these studies and the development of an archive.

 Together with Film Fest Gent, the World Soundtrack Academy also develops initiatives that are aimed at offering a strong platform to emerging film music talent in Europe.